 You need to have a strategy for selling.
 This is true whether you are licensing or manufacturing your patent pending product.

 Selling online is different from creating an in-store setup to sell your product.
 Each requires a detailed description of what your product is and what it does.
 However, this messaging should be as concise as possible.
 Consumer education is a major hurdle to jump.
 This is why product packaging is so important.

 There is also an art to setting up an in-store display for your product.
 You should make sure you receive a prime selling location in a store, such as a main aisle.
 If your product is tucked away in a corner, you won't sell as many items.
 Then, arrange your inventory in a clever way to draw attention.
 Other selling techniques, such as only stocking 90 percent of space or having coupons nearby, can also improve your success rate.

 Remember to design packaging that catches the eye and clearly describes the purpose of your product.
 You also need targeted advertising and a PR campaign to spread the word.
-Early on, it's most cost effective to focus on trade shows and targeting retailers, but you'll eventually want to branch out to educating the general public.
-Once you get placed in major retailers, you can advertise more aggressively.
-Just remember that placement doesn't guarantee sells.
+Early on, it's most cost-effective to focus on trade shows and targeting retailers, but you'll eventually want to branch out to educating the general public.
+Once you place in major retailers, you can advertise more aggressively.
+Just remember that placement doesn't guarantee sales.
 You still have to work to make that happen.

 To secure your retail location, you need to prove you're a reliable vendor with good customer service.
 You should also work on creating complementary products that expand your retail footprint.
 This will help establish your brand and prevent people from turning to knockoff products.